-LOUISA.
+Louisa.
 What a delightful party we had yesterday!
-How much I like large parties !
-MOTHER.
-I do not know a more pleasant manner of spending time, than in the society of well-informed unaffected persons.
+How much I like large parties.

+Mother.
+I do not know a pleasanter manner of spending time, than in the society of well-informed unaffected persons.

-HELEN.
+Helen.
 I think formal companies must be very irksome.

-MOTHER.
-No companies ought to be formal; when they prove so, the error must arise from the individuals that form it.
+Mother.
+No companies ought to be formal-when they prove so, the error must arise from the individuals that form it.
 We were not formal yesterday.
+Helen.
+Oh, no! because we all liked each other, and met, determined to please, and be pleased.